Toyota to review climate stance as investors turn up the heat

 The Toyota spokeswoman told Reuters that it would need more time to respond to Munch Holst's comments.

-The other investors are Church of England Pensions Board, Sweden’s AP7 and Norway’s Storebrand.
+The other investors are Church of England Pensions Board, Sweden's AP7 and Norway's Storebrand (STB.OL).

 Toyota was among major automakers that supported the Trump administration in its attempt to bar California from setting its own fuel-efficiency rules or zero-emission requirements.